blueneogeo/xtend-tools/README.md

 ## List and Stream Operators

-As you may have noticed, stream and list have many of the same basic functions for filtering, mapping and side effects.
+Stream and list have many of the same basic functions for filtering, mapping and side effects.
 This is on purpose, so you can reason about them in the same way.
 Streams are then simply a 'push' version of lists, which are the 'pull' variant.

 Since many of these operations are so common, and Xtend has nice operator overloading, this library has some operator overloading for these basic functions.